unchartedsoftware/veldt/README.md

 ## Dependencies

 1. Requires the [Go](https://golang.org/) programming language binaries with the `GOPATH` environment variable specified.
+1. Use of  vendoring capabilities provided by [Glide](https://glide.sh) requires Go version 1.6, or version 1.5 with the `VENDOREXPERIMENT` environment variable set to `1`.

 ## Installation